switchupcb/disgo/tools/README.md

 # Disgo Tools

-The Disgo Tools module contains utility tools that help you create a Disgo Bot.
+The Disgo Tools package contains utility tools that help you create a Disgo Bot.